International relations (1814–1919): Okinawa

 Okinawa island is the largest of the Ryukyu Islands, and paid tribute to China from the late 14th century.
-Japan took control of the entire Ryukyu island chain in 1609 and formally incorporated it into Japan in 1879.
+Japan assumed suzerainty of the entire Ryukyu island chain in 1609 jointly with China, and formally incorporated the Ryukyu Kingdom into Japan in 1879.

 War with China

 Friction between China and Japan arose from the 1870s from Japan's control over the Ryukyu Islands, rivalry for political influence in Korea and trade issues.
 Japan, having built up a stable political and economic system with a smaller but modern and well-trained army and navy, easily defeated China in the First Sino-Japanese War of 1894.
-Japanese soldiers massacred the Chinese after capturing Port Arthur on the Liaotung Peninsula.
-In the harsh Treaty of Shimonoseki of April 1895, China recognize the independence of Korea, and ceded to Japan Formosa (Taiwan), the Pescadores Islands and the Liaodong Peninsula.
+Japanese soldiers massacred the Chinese after capturing Port Arthur on the Liaodong Peninsula.
+In the harsh Treaty of Shimonoseki of April 1895, China recognized the independence of Korea, and ceded to Japan Taiwan (Taiwan), the Penghu Islands and the Liaodong Peninsula.
 China was further obligated to pay Japan a war indemnity of 200 million silver taels, open five new ports to international trade, and foreigner entities (Japan and other Western powers generally) to establish and operate factories in these cities.
 However, Russia, France, and Germany saw themselves disadvantaged by the treaty and in the Triple Intervention forced Japan to return the Liaodong Peninsula in return for a larger indemnity.
 The only positive result for China came when those factories led the industrialization of urban China, spinning off a local class of entrepreneurs and skilled mechanics.